Same-Day Colored Contacts: What to Actually Expect When You Walk Into a Store

 Getting a Same-Day Eye Exam If You Do Not Have a Current Prescription

 Missing a current prescription does not kill your same-day plans.
-Retailers like Target Optical, America's Best, and Walmart Vision Center commonly offer walk-in or same-day contact lens exam appointments.
+Retailers like Lenscrafters, Target Optical, Costco and Walmart Vision Center commonly offer walk-in or same-day contact lens exam appointments.
 Ask specifically for a contact lens exam, not a glasses exam, they involve different fitting steps.
 Bring any existing glasses for reference.
-The exam adds time to your visit, but same-day lenses are still realistic at most locations.
+Colored contact lenses are medical devices regulated by the U.S. Food and Drug Administration (FDA).
+A valid contact lens prescription from a licensed eye care professional is required, including for non-corrective cosmetic lenses.

 How the In-Store Color Selection Process Actually Works